 - Transfer your popcorn to a bowl immediately after thoroughly mixing in the sugar – do not keep it in the pot, otherwise that sugar may burn.

-- Keep leftover kettle corn in an airtight container to preserve freshness.
+- Keep leftover kettle corn in an airtight container or resealable plastic bag to preserve freshness.

 Did you try this recipe?
 Please give it a star rating and let me know what you think in the comments below.
 Your feedback is very helpful!
 Thanks in advance.